The Dinah Project: Reaction

-The report was cited by the Israeli government in a Google Ads campaign calling for the prosecution of Hamas for its alleged mass sexual violence.
+An Israeli official stated the report was "a significant public diplomacy tool for us".
+The report was cited by the Israeli government in a Google Ads campaign calling for the prosecution of Hamas for its mass sexual violence.

 An analysis of the report by Drop Site News concluded that it "contains scant new evidence and largely aggregates existing reports, many of which have been discredited or called into question.
 Instead of marshaling new evidence, it argues that less should be needed: The report spends the bulk of its 80 pages presenting a legal argument for a lower evidentiary standard to prosecute Hamas for war crimes over the alleged systematic use of sexual violence as a weapon of war."
+Novara Media said of the report, "Though presented as an academic paper, the report has an inflammatory tone, describing 'those terrorists who participated in the attack on October 7' as 'a violent horde that lacks any moral restraint'."

 Reem Alsalem, the United Nations Special Rapporteur on violence against women and girls, responded to the publication of A Quest for Justice with a statement saying, "It is my understanding that neither the [U.N. special commission appointed to investigate the October 7 attacks] nor any other independent human rights mechanism established that sexual or gender-based violence was committed against Israelis on or since the 7th of October as a systematic tool of war or as a tool of genocide."

+Relationship to the 2026 Civil Commission report

+On 12 May 2026, the Israeli non-governmental organisation the Civil Commission on October 7 Crimes by Hamas Against Women and Children published Silenced No More, a report on sexual and gender-based violence during the 7 October 2023 attacks and against hostages held in Gaza.

+The report, based on a two-year investigation involving more than 10,000 photographs and video segments, over 1,800 hours of visual material and more than 430 testimonies and interviews, concluded that sexual violence during the attacks was “systematic, widespread, and integral” to the assault and its aftermath.

+The Civil Commission report identified recurring patterns of abuse including rape, gang rape, sexual torture, forced nudity, mutilation and abuse during captivity.
+According to the commission, the repetition of these patterns across multiple attack sites suggested that the violence was not isolated but formed part of a broader method of terror and humiliation.

+Le Monde described the report as the most comprehensive investigation to date into sexual violence committed during the attacks.
+The report’s conclusions were presented as broadly consistent with earlier findings and documentation efforts by the Dinah Project, the United Nations Office of the Special Representative of the Secretary-General on Sexual Violence in Conflict (OSRSG-SVC), the Association of Rape Crisis Centers in Israel and other organisations investigating conflict-related sexual violence connected to the attacks.